Diamonds in the sandbox: self-publishing for beginners

 - You’ve amended and tweaked, and you have several hundred camera-ready pages that must morph into a physical book.
 Look carefully at the ‘front matter’- first pages – of any book, and you’ll see that you need to get yourself an ISBN number (so that shops and Amazon can find it) and be sure to include your copyright symbol, as in ©Hannah Renier 2017.
 Please note that both an ISBN and a © are equally important to e-books.

 - So let’s say you’ve done all the above and your book is physically available.
 What next?
 Marketing and publicity are the usual downfall of self-publishers.
 Advertising your book doesn’t just mean getting an interview on local radio.
 It means learning how Amazon prioritises the books in its list.
 It means being on social media, actively, a lot.
 And giving talks, networking, going to literary festivals – Jeez, there’s no end to it – and I haven’t even mentioned distribution.
-Createspace and Lightning Source do it, and if you want more hands-on involvement, most smaller self-publishing companies have their own online bookshops and some also use book distributors such as Gardners (www.gardners.com).
+Createspace and Ingram do it, and if you want more hands-on involvement, most smaller self-publishing companies have their own online bookshops and some also use book distributors such as Gardners (www.gardners.com).
 But self-publishers do have to think about this, and it goes way beyond book-signing and giving talks at literary festivals.

 - It’s all too much.
 You are on your own in a dark wood.
 Not so!
 Others have pursued this lonely path, Murgatroyd.
-Join Alli – the Alliance of Independent Authors – and you will find help and advice.
+Join Alli – the Alliance of Independent Authors – where you will find help and advice.